danielaparker/jsoncons/doc/ref/cbor/cbor_view.md

 #### Ownership and lifetime

 All views borrow the input bytes.
-An `item`, a `navigator`, the items produced by container ranges, and every span and string view obtained from them are invalidated by anything that invalidates those bytes: destroying the container, mutating it, or reallocation.
+An `item`, a `navigator`, and every span or string view obtained from them are invalidated by anything that invalidates those bytes: destroying the container, mutating it, or reallocation.
 A navigator owns only its mutable navigation and validation workspace; it does not own the encoded bytes.
 Factory, reset, and